teimurjan/teimurjan.github.io.development/src/posts/react-applications-optimization.md

 ### Constant object in render

-There are a lot of components in React which takes different static options as props.
-For example, we have a todo list that takes options as an object prop.
+Passing a static property to a component is a frequent fact.
+For example, we have a `TodoList` that demands `option` prop.

 ```js
 export default class extends React.PureComponent {